rage/java-programming/data/week1/2-first-programming-code.md

     }
 }
 ```
 Execution of the program starts from the line that follows `public static void main(string[] args) {`, and ends at the closing curly bracket `}`.
-Java programs require this frame around the code to work.
-Please do not worry if it appears intimidating, it will become very familiar over this course.
+Do not worry if this template seems intimidating now, it will become very familiar over this course.
 The examples in the material will not always show the template, but you can assume that your program file always needs one.
 As such, the examples might be as short as a single line, such as the example below that illustrates the print command.

 ## Actual code
-Between these curly brackets, you can write your code.
+Between the curly brackets in the above example, you can write your code.
 Let's write our first code!
 We will consider the statement:
 ``` Java
 System.out.println("Hello World!");
 ```